Abbazzabba/Raspberry-Pi-5-NAS/README.md

 ## Step 3 (Downloading Putty)
 - While there are different ways to secure shell (SSH) into the Raspberry Pi 5, the means that we will access the Raspberry Pi 5 will be through Putty.
+- If you choose to use a different means, skip to [Step 5](#Step-5-Updating-Raspberry-Pi-Software).
 - Download [Putty](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)

 ## Step 4 (Launching Putty)